jinsungit/DLClinic/README.md

 [Tensorboard for visualization](https://github.com/yunjey/pytorch-tutorial/tree/master/tutorials/04-utils/tensorboard)

+### 10/26 - Data

+Cover how to perform data related tasks such as collection, labeling, and verification.

+Details on how to set up data labeling tasks on Amazon Mechanical Turks.

-### Lecture 4 - Tricks and Techniques in Training Neural Networks
+### 11/2 - Tricks on Training Neural Networks

-[keywords]
-Pre-processing, Post-processing, Learning Rate, Batch Size, Normalization, Depth of Networks, Different Architectures, Fine-Tuning
+Practical tricks on how to train a (good) neural network model, including: pre-processing, post-processing, learning rate, batch size, normalization, network depth, choice between architectures, fine-tuning, and etc.

-### Lecture 5 - Case Study
+### 11/9 - Deep Learning in Real World: A Case Study

-A case study of: identify a real world problem, collect data, design models, training and deploy.
+A case study on how to: identify a real world problem, collect data, design models, train and evaluate.

+### 11/16 Real-World Ready Machine Learning Tools

+Introduce machine learning tools that are widely used and proven to be effective in real-world problems, such as: Google Cloud Vision, AutoML for model search, Dlib, Face++ API for face detection, Detectron for object detection, NLTK for natural language processing, and etc.

-### One-on-one Analysis
+### 11/23 (Thanksgiving)

-Sign-up sheet?
-Apointment?
-Walk-in?

-What if students come in to ask help for homeworks of another class?
+### 11/30 Office Hours

 ## References